-To install hMail server in Azure, AWS or GCP simply deploy the hMailServer straight from any of the cloud marketplaces.
+To setup and install hMail server in Azure, AWS or GCP simply deploy the hMailServer straight from any of the cloud marketplaces.
 Fully configured and setup with MySQL and using the latest verion of hMail server.
+Its the perfect SMTP Server solution.
 Check the links below to deploy.

 RDP into new server